bkuhn/talks/OLF-2011/netservices.markdown

 + Handles the code side well.

-+ Very few net applications use AGPL, though!
++ Very few applications use AGPL, though!

 # Techniques to Look At